Edinburgh International Film Festival: Notable screenings

 The 2000 Festival opened with a screening of Dancer in the Dark and also premiered Beautiful Creatures, Amores Perros, Audition and Billy Elliot.
 The Pledge was screened at the 2001 Festival and Sean Penn attended.
 The 2002 Festival opened with the premiere of Morvern Callar and Samantha Morton attended.
 Young Adam opened the 2003 Festival.
 The world premiere of My Summer of Love was part of the 2004 Festival.
-Guy X premiered at the 2005 Festival and Alassandro Nivola, Natascha McElhone and Jason Briggs attended.
+Guy X premiered at the 2005 Festival and Alassandro Nivola, Natascha McElhone and Jason Biggs attended.
 Sigourney Weaver attended the 60th EIFF in 2006 and attended the premiere of her film Snow Cake.
 The Edge of Love premiered at the 2008 Festival and Keira Knightley and Sienna Miller attended.
 Robert Carlyle's directorial debut The Legend of Barney Thompson opened the 2015 Festival.
 Story of a Girl premiered at the 2017 Festival and Andrew Herr and Kevin Bacon attended.
 The International premiere of Puzzle opened the 2018 Festival and closed with the UK premiere of Swimming with Men.
 The European premiere of Get Duked! (originally titled Boyz in the Wood) opened the 2019 Festival and Mrs Lowry and Son premiered and closed the 2019 Festival and Timothy Spall attended.
 Yesterday and Astronaut were also screened and Danny Boyle and Richard Dreyfuss attended.

 The 2020 EdFilmFest At Home collaboration between EIFF and Curzon Home Cinema offered a series of at-home viewings including titles such as Clemency, Saint Frances and A White, White Day.

 The 2021 Festival premiered Annette, and screened a special preview of Everybody's Talking About Jamie.
 Pig opened the Festival and premiered Here Today as the closing film.
 The 75th EIFF in 2022 opened with a screening of Aftersun and closed with After Yang.
 The 2023 Festival opened with the World Premiere of Silent Roar and closed with Fremont.
-It also presented a Retrospective screening of Shane Meadows’ Dead Man's Shoes.
+It also presented a Retrospective screening of Shane Meadows' Dead Man's Shoes.

 In 2024, the new iteration of EIFF opened with the UK premiere of The Outrun starring Saoirse Ronan and the UK premiere of Alien: Romulus as a Midnight Madness screening.
-The Festival closed with a strong display of Scottish talent in the World premiere of Since Yesterday: The Untold Story of Scotland’s Girl Bands and a Midnight Madness UK premiere of The Substance.
+The Festival closed with a strong display of Scottish talent in the World premiere of Since Yesterday: The Untold Story of Scotland's Girl Bands and a Midnight Madness UK premiere of The Substance.